Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/NAT/NAT.md

 ![R1-Outside-NAT-PCAP](Images/R1-Outside-NAT-PCAP.png)

 We can also see from a PCAP on the outside interface of R1 the traffic seen is destine for 10.1.0.2 and not the original 8.8.8.8 that was requested from the client.
+This is our indicator that the outside source NAT is working correctly.